morfioce/basic-python3/README.md

 I highly recommend that you install the anaconda distribution from [here][download-anaconda-linux]

 ## 2. Attempting the exercises
+In order to complete the exercises you need to pass all the tests successfully.

 ## 2.1 open the exercise in your favorite code editor (Sublime Text, Atome, vim)
 Fill in the function according to the specification on top of it's definition.